KBtechnologies/NeoFloppy/neofloppy.specification.md

 ####  Longevity
 All common external media either suffer from certain issues:
 - being extremely delicate on their own [i.e. blu-ray disks]
-- having a limited numer of connection cycles as per interface [i.e. 2,5" SSDs]
+- having a very limited numer of connection cycles as per interface [i.e. 2,5" SSDs]
 - being a mechanical hazard being being able to break off their connectors and/or destroying the ports connected to if not damage the entire machine the port belongs to [i.e. USB flashdrives].
 - Conventional Harddrives are mechanically fragile and susceptible to damages due to user error, "gravity" magnetic fields, etc.
   - It is evident that the [67 year old technology of HDDs](https://en.wikipedia.org/wiki/Hard_disk_drive) cannot long-term compete in terms of capacity growth and storage pricing with SSDs as already the technological limits are being reached using all tricks in the book like [SMR](https://en.wikipedia.org/wiki/Shingled_magnetic_recording) and using [Helium](https://en.wikipedia.org/wiki/Helium#Conservation_advocates) for cooling, which is a very finite resource.